 Covid-19 did not stop Ashtabula County barn quilt owners from adding to color and patterns to their farms during 2020.

-In fact, sunflowers will bloom throughout the winter on the side of a lovely red barn at 4509 State Route 322 at the Wayne/Williamsfield townships line.
+In fact, sunflowers will bloom throughout the winter on the side of a lovely red barn at 4509 State Route 322, the Waid residence at the Wayne/Williamsfield townships line.

 The 8-by-8-foot barn quilt adorns the east side of the barn owned by Harland and Lorraine Waid.
 The “Sunflower” pattern is a real eye-pleaser and worth the trip!
 Be aware that it is several hundred yards off the highway and is visible from Route 322 only when traveling west.